jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `value` attribute of the `property` resource of the `remote-outbound-connection` resource of the `remoting` subsystem
 Can you get the value attribute of the myProperty property resource of the myRemoteOutboundConnection remote-outbound-connection resource of the remoting subsystem ?
 Can you get the value attribute of the myProperty property resource of the myRemoteOutboundConnection remote outbound connection resource of the remoting subsystem ?
+## syntax of the operation to get the `jmx` subsystem
+Can you get the jmx subsystem?
+Can you get the jmx?
+Can you retrieve all the attributes of the jmx subsystem?
 ## syntax of the operation to get the `non-core-mbean-sensitivity` attribute of the `jmx` subsystem
 Can you get the non-core-mbean-sensitivity attribute of the jmx subsystem?
 Can you get the non core mbean sensitivity attribute of the jmx subsystem?